Swpogue/fs-journal/journal/03/reflection.md

 - What did you learn that was a shock or surprise?
 - What are you struggling with?
 - What would you count as a victory?

+Day 1
+Ego was high after passing my Check point.
+Then got smashed with the new week course work.
+I know nothing.
+Day 2
+Didn't understand the flow connections in mvc.